whathecker/api/README.md

-# API for hellochokchok.com
+# API for hellochokchok

-APIs that powers hellochokchok.com and its backoffice.
+APIs that powers hellochokchok and its backoffice.